victordalosto/unit-conversion/Readme.md

-<h1 align="center"> Unit Converter </h1>
+<h1 align="center"> Unit Conversion </h1>

-Unit Converter is a <strong> RESTful </strong> application that implements the Level 3 of the Richardson Maturity Model - HATEOAs.
+Unit Conversion is a <strong> RESTful </strong> application that implements the Level 3 of the Richardson Maturity Model - HATEOAs.

 The program was made in Spring and is used for conversion between various measurement units.